deeptidabral/BC-HW2/README.md

 Explain the concept of object-oriented programming in simple terms to a complete beginner.
 Aspect Tested:
-(1) Approachable Tone: The reply maintains a friendly and conversational tone, making it less intimidating for beginners.
-(2) Real-World Analogies: Using examples like a "car" and a "dog" makes the abstract concept of object-oriented programming (OOP) relatable and easier to grasp.
-(3) Clarity and Simplicity: The language is straightforward and avoids overly technical jargon, which is appropriate for a beginner audience.
-(4) Encouragement to Ask More Questions: Inviting the user to ask further questions adds an interactive and supportive vibe.
+(1) Nature of tone and language: Is the chatbot providing a friendly and natural tone?
+(2) Clarity and Simplicity: Is the narrative used for explanation easy to understand for non-technical or beginner-level audience?
+Is it avoiding technical jargon?
+Will readers be able to understand the concept?
+(3) Degree of engagement: Is the reply welcoming and engaging for the user to drive repeat interactions in the future?

 Result:
 ![Question 1 ](images/answer001.png "Answer 1")